 Porsche Mass Air Flow (MAF) Sensor Replacement DIY

-Is your Porsche engine running rough, decreasing fuel economy, going in limp mode, and difficult to start due to a bad mass airflow sensor?
+Is your Porsche engine running rough, decreasing fuel economy, going limp mode, and difficult to start due to a bad mass airflow sensor?
 Learn how to fix the problem by replacing the mass airflow sensor of your Porsche.

 Symptoms